teald/porchlight/paper.md

 `porchlight` is an Python function management and coordination package designed to make coupling disparate models straigthforward, portable, and end-user friendly.
-To accomplish this, `porchlight` uses CPython standard library to introspect callable objects for metadata such as variable names, possible return values, and expected types (using optional Python type hinting).
+To accomplish this, `porchlight` uses CPython standard library introspection methods to introspect callable objects for metadata such as variable names, possible return values, and expected types (using optional Python type hinting).
 It then manages the execution of any number of tracked callables, passing required and updated objects as appropriate.
 In doing so, it can also track physical restraints on data, initialize/finalize runs, and update functions defined dynamically or outside of Python.

 # Statement of need